 Note: A section has been added to the BARS Manual discussing the requirements for jurisdictions that assume the powers of their TBDs.
 In particular, a jurisdiction assuming a TBD must (1) still file an annual financial report for the year in which the TBD was assumed and (2) submit a New Entity Creation or Dissolution Notification form.
-For more details, see the BARS Manual, Section 22.214.171.124 (see Cash Basis Manual and GAAP Manual).
+For more details, see the BARS Manual, Section 188.8.131.52.

-Transportation benefit districts are primarily funded through vehicle license fees and/or sales taxes.
+Transportation benefit districts are primarily funded through sales taxes and/or vehicle license fees.
 There are several other funding options available such as border area fuel taxes, bonds, and impact fees, but these are seldom or never used.

 Vehicle License Fees

-The most common TBD funding source is a vehicle license fee (RCW 82.80.140, RCW 36.73.040(3)(b)).
+Another common TBD funding source is a vehicle license fee (RCW 82.80.140, RCW 36.73.040(3)(b)).
 Initiative 976, approved by voters in 2019, would have eliminated the ability to impose any TBD vehicle license fees.
 However, this initiative was ruled unconstitutional by the state Supreme Court in 2020 (Garfield County Transp.
 Auth. et al. v.
-State et al.)
+State et al.).

 TBDs may impose councilmanic vehicle license fees up to $50 without voter approval, subject to the following conditions, or may impose fees up to $100 with voter approval.